Leaving Website Disclosure

 Corporate Transparency Act: What Small Businesses Need to Know

 The Corporate Transparency Act (CTA) is a federal law and is here to ensure businesses remain safe and secure while providing greater transparency.
 This act is designed to help protect against money laundering, terrorist financing, and other financial crimes.
 To meet the requirements of the CTA, businesses must keep accurate records of their beneficial ownership information and submit them to Financial Crimes Enforcement Network (FinCEN) in a timely manner.
-Certain provisions of the CTA go into effect on January 1, 2024, and non-compliance could result in significant legal consequences, including civil or criminal penalties.
+Non-compliance could result in significant legal consequences, including civil or criminal penalties.

 It is important for small business owners to stay up-to-date with the new rules and regulations so that they can remain compliant with the CTA.